dattapm/chatBot/README.md

 1. Install Apache web server and configure it to run at port 9000 on the localhost.
 2. Install mod_wsgi and configure it to use the web server above.
+3. Make sure you have Python 2.x installed in the standard path(usually /usr).
-3. Download the github repository.
+4. Download the github repository.
 This should copy all the folders/ files into the path "/opt/lessenger/ locally.
-4. Make sure you have the required permissions to execute the python modules(usually a 755 will do).
+5. Make sure you have the required permissions to execute the python modules(usually a 755 will do).
-5. Add "/opt/lessenger/conf/lessenger.conf" to the httpd.conf, as a 'conf' fle which needs to be run by the Apache server.
+6. Add "/opt/lessenger/conf/lessenger.conf" to the httpd.conf, as a 'conf' fle which needs to be run by the Apache server.
-6. The above lessenger.conf file contains settings to listen to port 9000 and process the HTTP requests arriving at this port.
+7. The above lessenger.conf file contains settings to listen to port 9000 and process the HTTP requests arriving at this port.
+8. For simplicity, you can host the service and the APIs on the same server, namely localhost.
-7. Restart the web server.
+9. Restart the web server.
-8. If all the permissions look good, then the lessenger UI should be able to contact the backend WSGI applications.
+10. If all the permissions look good, then the lessenger UI should be able to contact the backend WSGI applications.
-9. Try to enter a name and expect the server to respond back with a "Hello, \<name\>"
+11. Try to enter a name and expect the server to respond back with a "Hello, \<name\>"
-10. Then enter location details to get the forecast information.
+12. Then enter location details to get the forecast information.

 Insight into the backend design:
 ---------------------------------